 This form is provided in the handbook for your reference only.
 Prior to the start of the school year, parents/guardians will receive information (via email) on how to log into Aspen and electronically sign-off on this form.
 Please note that the form defaults to an 'opt-in' setting (unless parents/guardians opt-out when completing the forms online) and is due by the start of the school year.
-If you do not submit the form prior to Tuesday, September 5, 2023, you will be deemed to have provided your permission to opt-in on all forms provided with this handbook.
+If you do not submit the form prior to Tuesday, September 3, 2024, you will be deemed to have provided your permission to opt-in.